hightower8083/PoGit/README.md

 Currently the following basic functionality is covered:
 - grid-solver class defines and adjusts the simulation domain, solver scheme and parameters, handles the simulation run and diagnostics.
 - mupltiple definitions and creation of species of basic (`electron`, `proton`) and generic (`ion`) sorts
-- support for native PIConGPU laser implementation
+- support for native PIConGPU and current-driven antenna laser implementations
-- low-level model of a current-driven laser antenna (to enable multiple lasers)
 - generic interface for plugins (in particular hdf5 openPMD)
+- utility to run simulation series

 ## Dependencies